 Theresa May, during her conservative party leadership election campaign, proposed the introduction of compulsory employee representatives to quoted companies’ boards.
 The proposal was short lived and Theresa May has since revised proposals to make workers councils voluntary.
-How would worker representatives fair on UK boards?
+How would employee directors fair on UK boards?
 We investigate.

 Theresa May sees the following problems:

 Her board reform proposals were taken from the German corporate governance model.
 Her chief proposal required worker representation on quoted company boards.
 The proposal has had a U turn as Theresa May no longer thinks the German model works for most UK companies.

 The European experience

 In 1972, Germany standardised the law for one third employees on company boards with over 500 staff.
 It is widely believed that a diverse board is a successful board.
 Trade unionists:

 - Bring a grass roots perspective;